Everything You Need to Be Successful Breastfeeding After a C-Section

 - Solution: Pump every 2-3 hours to stimulate your milk supply and feed your baby.
 Bring your breast pump to the hospital or ask if they’ll have one available for you.

 - Problem: Your baby doesn’t latch.
-(A common problem with early-term or premature babies.)
+(A common problem with preterm babies.)

-- Solution: Get as much help as possible from lactation consultants at the hospital.
+- Solution: Get as much help as possible from the hospital lactation consultant.
 Use a nipple shield to help your baby latch.
-And/or pump to feed your baby in the meantime.
+Express colostrum and breast milk to feed your baby in the meantime.

 - Continue to try to latch your baby as the weeks go by.
 Breastfeeding skills should strengthen around your baby’s due date.
 (I couldn’t latch my premature baby until he was a month old.)
-Schedule appointments with a lactation consultant if you continue to struggle.
+Schedule appointments with a lactation consultant.

 7 Items that Make Breastfeeding Easier After a C-Section